-In a large bowl, combine the dates, apricots, raisins, almonds, pecans and cherries.
+- In a large bowl, combine the dates, apricots, raisins, almonds, pecans and cherries.

-In another bowl, combine the flour, brown sugar and baking powder, then stir in the beaten eggs and vanilla, combining well.
+- In another bowl, combine the flour, brown sugar and baking powder, then stir in the beaten eggs and vanilla, combining well.

-Stir the flour/egg mixture into the fruit mixture, stirring thoroughly.
+- Stir the flour/egg mixture into the fruit mixture, stirring thoroughly.
 A stout wooden spoon works well for this purpose.

-Spoon batter into prepared pans, pressing batter into the corners of the pan.
+- Spoon batter into prepared pans, pressing batter into the corners of the pan.

-Bake in preheated oven for 1-1/2 hours until golden brown.
+- Bake in preheated oven for 1-1/2 hours until golden brown.
 Let cool in pan on a rack for 10 minutes, then turn out of pan.
 Peel off paper and let cake cool completely on rack.

-Wrap airtight with plastic wrap, and store in refrigerator for at least one week before serving or giving.
+- Wrap airtight with plastic wrap, and store in refrigerator for at least one week before serving or giving.
 If desired, sprinkle top of cake with 1 tablespoon rum or brandy once a week for up to two months.

-Makes one fruitcake.
+- Makes one fruitcake.

-Prep time: 30 minutes; Cooking time: 10 minutes; Total time: 40 minutes
+Prep time: 30 Min; Cooking time: 1 Hour 30 Min; Total time: 2 Hrs